kspringfield13/chatdeb/README.md

 * Provided a cross-platform script called `load_data.py` located in the `data_ingest/` folder.
 * It loads CSV, Excel or JSON files from `raw_data/` into DuckDB and will skip any missing files instead of failing.
+Excel support requires the `openpyxl` package which is now included in `requirements.txt`.

 ```bash
 cd data_ingest